kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/transcript.md

-In this video we're going to create our first cube cluster using minikube First let's check minikube's status.
+In this video we're going to create our first Kube cluster using minikube First let's check minikube's status.

 Here we can see that we don't have a kube cluster running at the moment.